Last Rites

 added.
 You can find one examination here.

-members are welcome to be present afterwards for the anointing and
+other loved ones are welcome to be present afterwards for the

-to cause a fire) and other sacramentals like a crucifix and statue to
+tablecloth and candles and other sacramentals like a crucifix and

 Beyond that, St. Edwin Parish offers a simple anointing after